P1xt/p1xt-guides/game-programming.md

 # Video Game Programming - comprehensive foundations

 I list a lot of games to clone in this list.
 I do not mean make the exact same game down to the assets and name and everything.
 I mean make a game that uses the same mechanics. **Don't get yourself sued for copyright violation.**
+There are references at the bottom of this list to answer some common questions relevent only to this guide (and thus not present in the [FAQ](./faq.md) which contains a pleathora of information pertinent to not only this guide, but the others as well.)
 ## Tier 0 - Beginner "taste" of Game Programming - JavaScript based

 ### Get familiar with JavaScript (Feel free to skip this and come back and "unskip it" if at any point you feel daunted by what comes later)